luizbgomide/EclipsePhase2e-ptbr/src/08/05-transhuman-sexuality.md

 ## New Experiences

 The diversity of transhumanity provides endless possibilities for exploring sexuality.
-Forking, psychosurgery, robotics; if you can imagine it, someone's tried it — and shared the XP online.
+Forking, psychosurgery, robotics; if you can imagine it, someone’s tried it — and shared the XP online.
 Social networks make it easy to find someone for a quick hookup, who shares your kinks, or who wants a short-term commitment.
 XPorn remains a high percentage of mesh traffic, and sex-themed VR spaces of every stripe abound.
 AR makes it easy to hook up with your partners remotely, and VR simulmorphs get it on in ways that put real-world physical limitations to shame.

 The availability of uplift and pod morphs opens the door to the exotic sexual experiences afforded to non-human creatures.
 It is now possible to indulge for days beneath the waves as a neo-octopi or carouse romantically in the corona of the sun as a surya with others of your kind.